 In \S\ref{sec.2.1}, we considered the dominance of MHD turbulence.
 However, in regions beyond the disk, outflows and inflows can become more prominent, affecting the alignment of the velocity gradient with the magnetic field.
-For example, when the thermal pressure or self-gravity is stronger than the magnetic and turbulent ones, gas flows drag magnetic field lines with them.
-In the opposite case, the magnetic field provides pressure support perpendicularly to the field lines.
-This causes the acceleration of gas to be most marked parallel to those field lines.
-The result is that the orientation of the velocity gradient transitions to being parallel to the magnetic fields, rather than perpendicular to them \citep{2020ApJ...897..123H}.\footnote{An exception to this behaviors an outflow that moves through a clumped medium such as the circumgalactic medium.
-In this case, magnetic fields can drape around the leading face of the dense obstacle and attain strong magnetic field strength of order the ram pressure seen by the obstacle as a result of magnetic flux freezing \citep{2006MNRAS.373...73L,2008ApJ...677..993D,2010NatPh...6..520P}.}
+For example, when the thermal pressure or self-gravity is stronger than the magnetic and turbulent stresses, gas flows drag magnetic field lines with them.
+This may cause the acceleration of gas to be most marked parallel to those field lines.
+The result is that the orientation of the velocity gradient transitions to being parallel to the magnetic fields, rather than perpendicular to them\footnote{An exception to this behavior is an outflow that moves through a clumped medium such as the circumgalactic medium.
+In this case, magnetic fields can drape around the leading face of the dense obstacle and increase the magnetic energy density there until it balances the ram pressure seen by the obstacle \citep{2006MNRAS.373...73L,2008ApJ...677..993D,2010NatPh...6..520P}.}\citep{2020ApJ...897..123H}.

 Outflows significantly alter fluid velocity statistics and affect velocity gradients in a manner analogous to inflows \citep{2022MNRAS.511..829H}.
 Additionally, however, outflows are typically expelled from the galactic center at high velocities but with lower velocities towards the periphery.
 As a result, outflows induce additional velocity gradients pointing from the outskirts to the center.
 This can also cause the orientation of velocity gradients to shift from being perpendicular to being aligned with the magnetic fields \citep{ 2024MNRAS.530.1066L}.